We Analyzed the Future Direction of Offerpad Solutions Inc. (OPAD), Here is What We Found

 Sponsored

+The average price from analysts is $7.57, which is $3.02 above the current price.
 OPAD currently public float of 204.03M and currently shorts hold a 2.98% ratio of that float.
-Today, the average trading volume of OPAD was 806.51K shares.
+Today, the average trading volume of OPAD was 875.07K shares.

 OPAD’s Market Performance

-OPAD stocks went down by -9.20% for the week, with a monthly drop of -9.38% and a quarterly performance of -11.15%, while its annual performance rate touched -54.14%.
-The volatility ratio for the week stands at 8.40% while the volatility levels for the past 30 days are set at 10.44% for Offerpad Solutions Inc..
-The simple moving average for the period of the last 20 days is -7.99% for OPAD stocks with a simple moving average of -31.49% for the last 200 days.
+OPAD stocks went up by 0.22% for the week, with a monthly drop of -17.57% and a quarterly performance of 12.35%, while its annual performance rate touched -54.23%.
+The volatility ratio for the week stands at 7.97% while the volatility levels for the past 30 days are set at 9.89% for Offerpad Solutions Inc..
+The simple moving average for the period of the last 20 days is -5.22% for OPAD stocks with a simple moving average of -30.00% for the last 200 days.

 Analysts’ Opinion of OPAD